Canonical transformations generated by the boundary volume: Unimodular and non-Abelian teleparallel gravity: Outlook

-The results of this paper open a number of interesting new directions to explore.
+The results of this paper summarized in Fig. \ref{Fig1} opens a number of interesting new directions to explore.
 The boundary volume term plays an important role in the holographic renormalization context \cite{Bianchi:2001kw}.
-It would be interesting to see whether the formulation using the new variables can also be useful, in particular its connection with unimodular gravity.
+It would be interesting to see whether the formulation using the new variables can also be useful, in particular, its connection with unimodular gravity.

 The boundary term is the key to understand why quantum groups appear in three dimensions \cite{Dupuis:2020ndx}.
 In the four-dimensional context it has been conjectured that they should also be relevant \cite{Smolin:2002sz, Fairbairn:2010cp, Han:2010pz}.
 It would then be important to study how the charge algebra is affected by adding this term to the theory.
 In particular, in the list of works \cite{Freidel:2020xyx, Freidel:2020svx, Freidel:2020ayo}, it was always assumed that $\Lambda=0$.
 It would be worthwhile to study how these results are affected if $\Lambda\neq0$ and the boundary volume term is also considered.